Environmental Services Privacy Notice

 Your data will be held under both statutory power and statutory duty (relevant statue listed below under primary legislation's and regulations thereunder).

-In order to ensure that we provide the best possible service and work efficiently to respond to queries we may share data internally with other departments of the council and with third parties i.e. waste contractors.
+In order to ensure that we provide the best possible service and work efficiently to respond to queries we may share data internally with other departments of the council and with Serco our service provider.

-We may share information with other organisations such as Capita, where we have your consent and it is in your interest.
+We may share information with other organisations such as Capita when processing payments relating to Environmental Services, where we have your consent and it is in your interest.

 We will not disclose your personal information to third parties for marketing or sales purposes or for any commercial use, and we will not use your personal data in a way which may cause you harm.